 Proposing College: Catholic Theological College

-Show when this unit is running1. | Analyse the selected primary texts carefully in relation to their purpose and historical context, and identify their basic positions on human nature; |
+Show when this unit is running1. | Analyse the selected primary texts carefully in relation to their purpose and historical context, and identify their basic positions on human nature |

-2. | Expound the theories, terminology and arguments studied in the unit |
+2. | Critically explain the theories, terminology and arguments studied in the unit |

-3. | Assess the theories and arguments studied in the unit |
+3. | Critically appraise the theories and arguments studied in the unit |

 4. | Narrate the outlines of the historical sequence of major encounters between philosophical naturalists and theologians and other defenders of human transcendence throughout the early modern period |